 Note that the definition for layers is intended for a separable node (physically or virtually) acting by itself.
 In a network sense, we still talk about these nodes as objects.

-The OSI network links different nodes, hence there exists an layer structure in each of the nodes.
+The OSI network links different nodes.
+Hence, there exists a layer structure in each of the nodes.

 Definition 4.9 (OSI network).

 Consider a network $(\mathcal{O}, \mathcal{E})$ .
 Then we call it OSI network if